Over half of recent college graduates don’t have full-time jobs. I know why.

 I don’t know who is promoting this look-at-all-my-trophies trend, but I’m guessing it’s someone’s mother.
 And she needs to stop it.
 Now.

 If your resume gets read at all, it will only be read at a glance.
 Don’t fill that glance with information about your college dance troupe.

 Yes, that’s an actual example.
 I swear.

-A candidate actually listed the fact that she was in a college dance troupe before listing anything that remotely related to the position she was applying for.
+A candidate actually included details about her college dance troupe before listing anything that remotely related to the position she was applying for.

 Holy blue tights, Batman.
 Is that really relevant?

 Whoever decided to kill the bullets on resumes should be shot with one.
 Another mind-numbingly annoying, and wholly ineffective resume trend is stream of consciousness summaries.

 Instead of highlighting pertinent information, job seekers have started writing one long paragraph of copy.
 These big blocks of text look like a journaling exercise.
 You know, where you write in one continuous stream until the time is up.